Our Website Policy

 Appropriate firewall software and anti-virus software should be installed and regularly updated to ensure the protection of restricted data.

-A ‘closed’ page or password protected site is provided to help to limit who can view a webpage.
+If necessary, a ‘closed’ page or password protected area is provided to help to limit who can view certain webpages.

 Leaders are aware that by advertising dates and times of events online, there is the possibility that other people, who would not have otherwise heard of an event, may turn up without warning.

 All forums/message boards/chat rooms must be moderated and monitored by the leader-in-charge of the organisation.

 Users of forums/message boards/chat rooms must register details before being allowed access via their username and password.

 It is made very clear to young people that the website should not be used to make arrangements to meet up with each other casually, e.g. going out for coffee.
 They need to be reminded that they don’t know who is reading their conversation.

 Reasonable steps will be taken to provide access to website services for people with disabilities who may use specially designed software or hardware to access content on the internet.
 Web content should follow World Wide Web Consortium (W3C) guidelines: www.w3.org/wai